 Updates will be communicated to the patient’s family and/or physician to facilitate further, on-going discussion regarding continued care.

 Joerns Healthcare are a leading provider in assistive solutions for the homecare sector.
 We work with a number of organisations to enable safe and effective care in the community.
 We offer a range of patient handling products purposely designed to assist in the transfer and rehabilitation of patients with varying conditions and abilities.
-View our targeted product offering below or get in touch if you would like to find out how Joerns can help you simplify the provision of care.
+View our products or get in touch if you would like to find out how Joerns can help you simplify the provision of care.